Explore the villages and vineyards of the Bordeaux region,

 After breakfast, we travel by coach to Rochefort, an ancient

 maritime city on the banks of the Charente River.
-Our city tour
+On a tour into

-Corderie Royale, a historic rope-making factory that supplied the
+historic rope-making factory which supplied the French navy for

 We then continue to La Rochelle, one of the most historically

-important seaports on the European Atlantic coast.
+important seaports on Europe's Atlantic coast.
 After lunch at a

-local restaurant, we tour the natural and man-made architecture
+local restaurant, we explore the city's blend of natural beauty and

-could visit one of the city's many museums.
+the harbour or visiting one of the city's many museums.
+We return

 Includes